unparalleled-js/docs-1/connectors/zendesk/update-ticket-action.md

       <td>
         The status of the ticket.
 Allowed values are <code>open</code>, <code>pending</code>, <code>hold</code>, <code>solved</code>, or <code>closed</code>.<br>
         <br>
-        Some ticket standard and custom field put constraints on the a ticket's status.
-For example, Zendesk requires that you allocate an <b>assignee</b> and <b>group</b> to the ticket before setting a ticket to <code>solved</code>.
+        Some ticket fields put constraints on the a ticket's status.
 Check that you have satisfied all preconditions before making a <code>solved</code> action.
       </td>
     </tr>
     <tr>
       <td>Tags</td>
       <td>
-        Words and combination of words that add more context to the tickets.
+        The tags applied to this ticket.
+You can add multiple tags with the <code>,</code> separator.
       </td>
     </tr>
     <tr>